-The company converted many of its wide-body passenger aircraft to cargo service during the pandemic and said it operated more than 7,500 cargo flights in March last year.
+During the pandemic, the company converted many of its wide-body passenger aircraft to cargo service and said it operated more than 7,500 cargo flights in March last year.
 The pandemic hit the company hard, but it also owns a hotel division appears to have been a double blow.
 For one thing, it issued many bonds before the crisis, and now it is trying to survive the downturn.

 Like shares in Delta and other airlines, American Airlines shares have a weak composite rating of 2.9 and an EPS rating of 7.
 Southwest shares are on the verge of recovering to pre-pandemic levels.
 However, all airline stocks lost money during the pandemic, and their ratings on IBD are weak.

 Canadian aviation stocks experienced a difficult period of growth before the pandemic erupted in 2020, triggering restrictions that forced airlines to remain out of service for months.
-Following an intensified vaccination campaign, the economy appears to be in a gradual reopening phase with the resumption of flight operations.
+Following an intensified vaccination campaign, the economy appears to be gradually reopening with the resumption of flight operations.
 While airline stocks have recovered somewhat since the coronavirus pandemic, the industry has been hit hard by the virus.

 American Airlines is the most traded airline stock in the US, with more than 146 million traded days.
 In just seven trading days between May 29 and June 8, day traders were on hand to push American Airlines shares down from $10.50 to $20.31, a staggering 93 percent gain in just over a week.
 Three days later, the stock fell nearly 30%, reflecting the volatility of individual airline stocks today.